-- 2.9 A number of sites have been identified through a process set out in the October 2012 Estate Regeneration report whereby any estates meeting one or more of the following criteria would be eligible for regeneration: - where the costs of delivering the Lambeth Housing Standard are prohibitive and/or - Where residents and the Council have identified that the Lambeth Housing Standard works in themselves will neither address the fundamental condition of the properties nor address many of the wider social and economic issues experienced by residents and/or - where the wider benefits arising from regeneration justify the intervention. - 2.10 In addition to estate regeneration a number of housing sites have been identified which could provide new homes at Council rent. - 2.11 The table below sets out those estates which form the proposed phases 1 and 2 of the estate regeneration programme:
+- 2.9 At its meeting on 22 October 2012 the Cabinet agreed the development of a Lambeth Estate Regeneration Programme whereby any estates meeting one or more of the following criteria would be eligible for regeneration: - where the costs of delivering the Lambeth Housing Standard are prohibitive, and/or - Where residents and the Council have identified that the Lambeth Housing Standard works in themselves will neither address the fundamental condition of the properties nor address many of the wider social and economic issues experienced by residents, and/or - where the wider benefits arising from regeneration justify the intervention. - 2.10 A number of estates have been identified through a process.
+In addition to estate regeneration a number of other housing sites have been identified which could provide new homes at Council rent. - 2.11 The table below sets out those estates which form the proposed phases 1 and 2 of the estate regeneration programme:

 Phase 1 Estate Regeneration

 Fenwick

 Cressingham Gardens

 Central Hill

 Phase 2: Estate Regeneration

 Knights Walk

-Knights Walk South Lambeth
+South Lambeth

+Westbury Estate

-- 2.12 Residents in the phase 1 estates have been engaged and for each project a design team has been appointed jointly with the resident association to develop options for the estate.
-The phase 2 estates are at an earlier stage with resident engagement and the appointment of design teams underway. - 2.13 The sites above will form the basis for the Council's estate regeneration programme and a cash flow model will be developed for all of the sites to explore how the Council can balance the number of private homes to maximise the number of homes at Council rent.
-The model will be flexible enough to allow sites to drop out or be added in, however, at this stage the purpose of the model is to demonstrate that the investment required to deliver the new homes can be repaid by external funding and the income generated from the new homes. - 2.14 We are committed to working with local residents on plans that affect their homes. will consult residents on estates over the style and architectural design of their estates and their homes and ensure that they are fully involved in the selection of contractors who will carry out the work.
+2.12 Residents in the phase 1 and phase 2 estates have been contacted and for each project a design team has been appointed to develop options for the estate.
+This process is still very much at an early stage with residents on Phase 2 estates and the Council will now be proceeding with a more comprehensive engagement programme.

+- 2.13 The sites above will form the basis for the Council's estate regeneration programme and a cash flow model will be developed for all of the estates to explore how the Council can balance the number of private homes to maximise the number of homes at Council rent.
+The model will be flexible enough to allow sites to drop out or be added in, however, at this stage the purpose of the model is to demonstrate that the investment required to deliver the new homes can be repaid by external funding and the income generated from the new homes. - 2.14 We are committed to working with local residents on plans that affect their homes and will consult residents on estates over the style and architectural design of their estates and their homes and ensure that they are fully involved in the selection of contractors who will carry out the work.
 We appreciate that this will be a difficult and stressful time for many residents but this is the only way to ensure that Lambeth residents live in high-quality homes and that their children can stand a good chance of securing a home in the borough.
 The Deputy Cabinet Member for Housing is working with residents to coproduce a charter for the principles that the council will follow throughout the estate regeneration process and a draft is attached to this report (Appendix 1). - 2.15 The Council will also commission a further study to look at Council assets which are either within or neighbouring some of the borough's major development opportunities such as Vauxhall Nine Elms Battersea (VNEB), Waterloo and Brixton.
-The study will assess the potential of these assets and translate that into what the benefit could be for the local community.
+The study will assess the potential of these areas and translate that into what the benefit could be for the local community.
 Once the benefits are better understood the Council can then coproduce plans and strategies with the communities living there.